Amanda Blake: Personal life

-Blake married Don Whitman in 1954 and divorced him in 1956.
+Blake was married five times, first to Jack Shea (1952–53), then Don Whitman in 1954, divorced from him in 1956.
 After the divorce from Whitman, she would go to the 'saloon set' of Gunsmoke.
 Blake felt like it was home to her on the days when she was not needed.
-She married Jason Seymour Day Jr. in 1964 and divorced him in 1967.
-Blake married Frank Gilbert in 1967 and divorced him in 1982.
-She married Mark Edward Spaeth in 1984.
-Spaeth died in 1985.
+She married Austin, Texas, city councilman Mark Edward Spaeth in 1984.
+Spaeth died of AIDS-related pneumonia in 1985.

 Animal welfare

 After Gunsmoke, Blake went into semi-retirement at her home in Phoenix and took on few film or television projects.
 She instead devoted more time to her animals.
 She had been known for bringing her pet lion, Kemo, onto the Gunsmoke set.
 Kemo lived in an animal compound at her home, at which she and husband Frank Gilbert ran an experimental breeding program for cheetahs.
 They were some of the first to breed cheetahs successfully in captivity; they raised seven generations of cheetahs.